-By introducing extra CO2 to your indoor garden, you can help your plants in a number of ways.
+By introducing extra CO2 for your grow tent, you can see huge spikes in growth rate.
 Many experienced growers are well aware of this and utilize it to their advantage.
 However, this may be your first time hearing of a relationship between CO2 and plants.

-Luckily, introducing additional CO2 into your garden is simple, and can have a number of benefits.
+Luckily, introducing additional CO2 into your garden is simple.
+But should you use it?

 Read on to learn why you should be using CO2 producers, how to use them, and things to watch out for.

-CO2 is an odorless gas that is naturally present in the atmosphere and is essential to growth and development of all plant life.
+CO2 is essential to growth and development of all plant life.

 The naturally occurring concentration of CO2 in the air is around 400ppm (parts-per-million).
 If you are growing outdoors, you will be limited in introducing additional CO2 to your plants.